OpenStackOnRaPi/ostackinstall/README.md

 > [!Note]
 > At the time of writing this guide, the stable latest release of Kolla-Ansible is 2025.1 (Epoxy).
 >
 > Update: although OpenStack 2025.2 was released in October 2025, correspondent _latest_ (2025.2) version of Kolla-Ansible is currently (November 2025) in development phase, known to contain bugs.
-We do not recommend using it for educational purposes.
+At the moment, we do not recommend using it for educational purposes.

 ## Table of contents